 What other startups have been through your program?

-We launched the 4thly Startup Accelerator just last year, and on this page you can see some of the startups that have already graduated from the 4thly program and gone on to raise capital and succeed.
+We launched the 4thly Startup Accelerator last year, and on this page you can see some of the startups that have already graduated from the 4thly program and gone on to raise capital and succeed, all over the world.

 Why do I have to pay for this?

 Startup accelerators operate on different economic models.
 Some take equity, some provide funding and take equity, some require certain corporate or municipal affiliations.
 We’ve chosen to make 4thly a program that is simply fee-based.
 You keep 100% of your hard-earned equity, and you choose the partnerships that make the most sense for your business.
 Our focus is simply being all-in on helping you succeed.
 The fee for our Global Program, which starts in September, is $3,000 USD.